cosmos/sdk-tutorials/academy/4-my-own-chain/events.md

 ## Unit tests

 The unit tests you have created so far still pass.
 However you also want to confirm that the events have been emitted in both situations.
 The events are recorded in the context, so the test is a little bit different.
-In `msg_server_create_game_test.go`, you can add this test:
+In `msg_server_create_game_test.go`, add this test:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/f026b947/x/checkers/keeper/msg_server_create_game_test.go#L83-L106]
 func TestCreate1GameEmitted(t *testing.T) {